7th January 2021

 A good place to start is by talking to your current customers and seeing whether you could offer them more than you currently are.
 This could be in terms of volume of sales or the specific services you are providing; upselling to existing customers can be a great way of increasing your revenue but it is likely that this will not be enough on its own.
 Ideally you will want to find new customers; this could mean increasing your marketing output, upping your networking activities, or reaching out to past clients.

 During this time it is vital that you keep a close eye on your efforts and be honest with how much money you are bringing into the business.
 Although it may be difficult to admit, you need to be truthful with yourself and know when your company is simply not working.

 If you fail to secure enough work to return your cash flow to a healthy level, you need to contact a professional who can talk you through the options available.
 This may mean a process of restructuring to make your debts more manageable, negotiating a time to pay (TTP) arrangement with HMRC, or looking at closure options.

 Real Business Rescue’s team of insolvency practitioners can help you every step of the way.
 We understand how the liquidation of a company can have knock-on effects to its customers and suppliers, and we have years of experience helping in these situations.
-Contact us today to arrange a free initial consultation with any one of, Our extensive office network comprises 55 offices across the UK with a partner-led service offering immediate director advice.
+Contact us today to arrange a free initial consultation with any one of, Our extensive office network comprises 100 offices across the UK with a partner-led service offering immediate director advice and support.